janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

 // ... other plugins ...

 uppy.use(Uppy.AwsS3Multipart, {
-  serverUrl: window.location.origin, // your application
+  serverUrl: '/', // will call `/s3/multipart/*` endpoints on your app })
-})

 uppy.on('upload-success', function (file, data, uploadURL) {